BLS Certification Classes in Chicago, IL

 Basic Life Support Training FAQ

-Frequently asked questions about basic life support (BLS) training.
+Frequently asked questions about basic life support (BLS) and CPR training.

-What is the difference between AHA and ARC BLS certification?
+What is the difference between AHA and ARC BLS training certification?

-Both the American Heart Association (AHA) and American Red Cross (ARC) BLS certifications provide essential life-saving training, but they have some differences:
+Both the American Heart Association (AHA) and American Red Cross (ARC) BLS certifications provide essential life-saving cardiopulmonary resuscitation training, but they have some differences:

 • AHA BLS is widely accepted in hospitals, clinics, and medical institutions.